-Unfortunately, not all governments are happy about Messenger.
+Unfortunately, not all governments are happy about services like Messenger.
 There are several reasons for this.
 First, some nations simply don’t want their residents to communicate with outsiders or see certain types of content.
 Second, some nations have their own national messengers that they want people to use – sometimes in exchange for a monthly fee.
 Last but not least, Facebook makes it easy to have private, encrypted conversations via the “secret chat” feature.
 This is a problem for states that want to have open access to their residents’ conversations and data.

 One place that blocks off Messenger is the United Arab Emirates.
 If you live in Dubai or elsewhere in the UAE, there’s just one way to use the app – and as you’re about to find out, it’s both legal and easy to use provided you know what to do.
 Below, we’ll explain how to unblock Messenger calling, texting and more from inside Dubai and the rest of the UAE.